 There’s A Certain Level Of Trust That Comes Through Word-of-Mouth Recommendations.
 And There Have Been Plenty of Times; When The Relationships I’ve Developed With Other Freelancers Have Resulted In Client Pass Along.

+But Why Would Another Freelancer Pass Their Clients Up To Me?

 Well, Sometimes As A Freelancer, you Get Requests From A Client; which Fall Out of your Wheelhouse of Capability.